fjwillemsen/TurnALeaf/README.md

 2. Recursively clone this repository (to include the submodules) with `git clone --recurse-submodules https://github.com/fjwillemsen/TurnALeaf.git`.
 3. Run `npm install` to install the dependencies.
 4. Run `npm run dev` to run the development server.
+5. Make sure to run `npm test` and `npm run e2e` before submitting a pull request.
+Linting and formatting are automatically checked, pull requests not compliant are rejected.
+Make sure to provide and update documentation and docstrings where necessary.
+The TSDoc format is used.

 ### Directory structure